dimesoftware/expressions/README.md

 ## About this project

-Generates expressions on the fly
+Generates expressions on the fly.

 ## Build and Test